Oink70/Verus-CLI-tools/README.md

 2) If there are multiple UTXOs on an address, this consolidates them into one output.
 Privacy is preserved because this doesn't comingle any addresses.
    Furthermore, the option is given to allow for a random delay of 5 to 15 minutes between transaction submissions, so the transactions don't show up as a burst, but are metered over time, likely no more than one per block.
 3) The standard minimum amount of UTXOs being consolidated is 5, but can be altered using the -np command line option
-4) The maximum amount of UTXOs being consolidated on a single address is 400.
+4) The maximum amount of UTXOs being consolidated on a single transaction is set to 250.
+The script will create multiple transactions if needed.

 ### Prerequisites
  - Linux OS